latraccia/sd-dss-util/README.md

 SD-DSS-CLI aims to be an implementation reference for DSS clients, thus more work will be done to:

-* unit-test the whole project
+* unit-test the whole project and all of the use cases
-* generalize the signing behaviour in a builder library
 * extend document signatures
 * validate document signatures